 Bromeliad Guzmania Plant

-Striking bracts grow from the center of the plant and can be red, yellow, orange or deep purple depending on the species.
+Striking bracts grow from the center of the plant and can be red, yellow, orange, or deep purple depending on the species.
 Leaves are thin and dark green.
-They cause no injury to their host plant but just use them for support.
+They cause no injury to their host plant, but instead just use them for support.

 The leaves collect rainwater and the plant receives nourishment in its natural environment from decomposing leaves and droppings from monkeys and birds.